Strategies for Resuming Building Operations After a COVID-19 Shutdown

-Many real estate owners, managers and tenants are focused on getting back to business following the COVID-19 pandemic.
+Many real estate owners, managers and tenants are focused on getting back to business as safely as possible during the COVID-19 pandemic.
+This not only includes taking steps necessary to help prevent the spread of the virus, but also reopening buildings and restarting equipment.
 Buildings and equipment may have been left idle or reduced in capacity, which can lead to quickly deteriorating conditions and other issues that arise when a building is not routinely attended.

-It is important to bring together individuals representing your primary operations in the early stages of developing your reopening plan.
+Reopening safely can involve many different aspects and multiple concerns to consider.
+It is important to bring together individuals representing your primary operations as you develop and update your reopening plan.
 This can help in establishing a consistent and coordinated approach.
 Be sure to identify and communicate responsibilities and roles for each team member.
-The roles should align with individual’s areas of expertise – whether it be the building, employee safety or procedure development.
-Regular communication between team members can help to reduce potential oversight or duplication of efforts and help ensure a successful implementation of your plan.
+The roles should align with individuals' areas of expertise – whether it be the building, employee safety or procedure development.
+Regular communication between team members can help to reduce potential oversight or duplication of efforts and help ensure a successful implementation and monitoring of your plan.

-Evaluate the building envelope – the walls and roof – to ensure it has not been compromised during the shutdown, as roof maintenance may have lapsed, and your building may have sustained damage due to severe weather.
-Inspect interior walls and ceilings for signs of water damage, crack or settling of foundation walls.
+Evaluate the building envelope – the walls and roof – to ensure it has not been compromised during a shutdown or period of reduced operations, as roof maintenance may have lapsed, or your building may have sustained damage due to severe weather.
+Inspect interior walls and ceilings for signs of water damage, cracks or settling of foundation walls.
 If safe to do so, access the roof and visually inspect roof-mounted equipment for signs of damage.
 Consider hiring a licensed contractor to complete the inspection if you cannot safely access the roof.
 Also check the roof covering and flashing for signs of damage.
 Be sure to clean out debris located around roof drains to help prevent standing water.

 It is also important to inspect gutters to make sure they are free from debris and are discharging water away from the building.
 Check windows to ensure there are no broken panes or signs of water damage.
 If there is a sump pump in the basement of your building, verify it is functioning properly.

-In most cases, electrical systems will have remained in service at significantly reduced load during a property shutdown.
-Have a qualified electrician restore electrical loads slowly to prevent damage to electrical systems; have maintenance personnel assess equipment operation as power is restored.
+Electrical systems that remained in service during a property shutdown may have functioned at reduced load.
+Have a qualified electrician restore electrical loads slowly to detect any problems and prevent damage.
+Once power is fully restored, have maintenance personnel assess the building equipment to ensure it is operating properly.

 Emergency power systems, such as emergency power generators or Uninterruptible Power Supply (UPS) systems, should be tested as soon as practical in accordance with the original equipment manufacturer’s (OEM) guidelines and normal practices.
 A qualified individual familiar with the operation of the equipment should physically inspect it and observe the emergency equipment testing.